young-geng/mlxu/README.md

 @jax.jit
 def sum_of_random_uniform(rng_key):
     # Capture RNG key to create a stateful rng key generator.
-    # As long as JaxRNG object is not pass through the function
+    # As long as RNGGenerator object is not pass through the function
     # boundary, the function is still pure and jittable.
-    # JaxRNG object also supports the same tuple and dictionary usage like
+    # RNGGenerator object also supports the same tuple and dictionary usage like
     # the jax_utils.next_rng function.
-    rng_generator = jax_utils.JaxRNG(rng_key)
+    rng_generator = jax_utils.RNGGenerator(rng_key)
     output = jnp.zeros((2, 2))
     for i in range(4):
         # Each call returns a new key, altering the internal state of rng_generator